hidevopsio/hiboot.hidevops.io/content/en-US/web-app/index.md

 ```

 >Alternatively, you can set property `app.PropertyAppProfilesInclude` in main function.
-In this approach, you don't have to import some packages solely for their side effects.
+In this approach, you don't have to import starter packages solely for their side effects.

 ```go